Jacob7532/FactChecker-bot/README.txt

 This discord bot is used to check how factual another users statment is by using ChatGPT to check its validity.

-This is just a little project for me to try and test out the ChatGPT API and to test out its capabilities in a somewhat productive way.
+This is just a project for me to try and test out the ChatGPT API and to test out its capabilities in a somewhat productive way.

 Usage: